-Award-winning Kennedy Health, located in Cherry Hill, New Jersey, serves as the host business for eligible Project SEARCH participants in South Jersey.
-As an integral partner in the success of the program, Kennedy currently provides seven Project SEARCH interns from Y.A.L.E.
-School with employment preparation on site at Kennedy.
+Award-winning Jefferson Health, located in Cherry Hill, New Jersey, serves as the host business for eligible Project SEARCH participants in South Jersey.
+As an integral partner in the success of the program, Jefferson currently provides seven Project SEARCH interns from Y.A.L.E.
+School with employment preparation on site at Jefferson.

 The timeline for admissions and interviews is short.
 Therefore we are providing materials below to help districts determine students who may benefit from applying to Y.A.L.E.
 School for the Project SEARCH program.
 Approximately 10 students will be accepted in 2017.